Islamic manuscripts: Mamma Haidara Commemorative Library

 The Mamma Haidara Commemorative Library is a collection of thousands of Islamic manuscripts from Timbuktu.
 They were moved to Bamako for safekeeping due to the Mali War.

 The Zaydani Collection

 The Zaydani Library or Zaydani Collection (الخزانة الزيدانية) is a collection of manuscripts belonging to Sultan Zidan Abu Maali of the Saadi dynasty that is located at El Escorial in Spain.

 Cambridge University Library

 In the 1630s Cambridge University founded a Professorship in Arabic.
 The Cambridge University Library collection started with the donation of the Quran by William Bedwell.
 Since then it has grown to over 5,000 works.
 It includes collections of Thomas Erpenius, J.L.Burckhardt, E.H.Palmer and E.G. Browne.

 The British Library

 The British Library hold a collection of almost 15,000 works in 14,000 volumes.
-In 1982 the collections of the India Office Library were transferred to the British library.
+In 1982, the collections of the India Office Library were transferred to the British library.

 University of Michigan

-One of the largest collections in North America is at the University of Michigan which holds 1,800 text contained in over 1,100 volumes.
+One of the largest collections in North America is at the University of Michigan which holds 1,800 texts contained in over 1,100 volumes.

+Leipzig University Library

+The Oriental Manuscripts of the Leipzig University Library are around 3,200 oriental manuscripts in the Leipzig University Library in Leipzig, Germany.